SAP-samples/cloud-espm-cloud-native/README.md

 This pattern addresses the challenge in communicating with an external system.
 The status of the external system is not known, and it could be under load and not responding.
 The circuit breaker tackles these problems by introducing a kind of circuit for each external dependency.
 If a problem is identified, the circuit on the caller side controls the behavior of the calls in future.
 The circuit breaker is implemented in the Sale Service of ESPM application for communicating with the external Tax service.
 The Tax service could be temporarily, unavailable, under load or non-responsive.
 The Circuit Breaker ensures that if Tax service is not reachable the circuit is opened, and no future calls goes Tax service and a fall back service or mechanism is used for Tax Calculation.

 #### Bounded Queue
 Introduction of a queue brings the application closer to an asynchronous processing paradigm.
-It based on assumption that computing resources like CPU and memory are not infinite.
+It based on assumption that computing resources like
+U and memory are not infinite.
 The bounded queue implementation in Sale Service can ensure that in case there are spikes in the rate at which Sales Orders are created, they can be slowed down by inserting into the queue first.
 The number of requests, the application can process at a point in time can be decided by the size of queue.
 If the queue becomes full, it creates a back pressure by rejecting messages.
 This ensures that application is not getting overloaded and does not crash.
 Also, a secondary advantage is that, if due to network latency, database is not available momentarily, the data can remain in the queue.
 Once the database is available, the worker can pick the data from queue and write to database.
 In Business Technology Platform, SAP Event Mesh service provides an unbounded queue.
 It follows a pay per message model.
 #### Shed load